Richard696/exam_notes/03-optimization.md

 ## SAmple Error/Loss Functions
 Goal -> to find or search for the model or solution with the minimum loss or error.

+### Derivatives of a multivariate function
+Function: g(w)

+First derivative -> Jacobian
+Jacobian is a vector-valued function that takes in matrix of all it's first-order partial derivatives.
+If the matrix is square,  the determinant is referred as Jacobian determininants.

+Second derivative -> Hessian

 ## Optimization (Gradient Descent)
 ===============================